HI +SIKS Course “Social Artificial Intelligence”

-On 16 and 17 February 2023, the School for Information and Knowledge Systems (SIKS) is organising the SIKS-course “Social Artificial Intelligence”.
+On 16 and 17 February 2023, the School for Information and Knowledge Systems (SIKS) and HI are organising the course “Social Artificial Intelligence”.
 The course will be given in English and is part of the Educational Program for SIKS-PhD -students.
 Although these courses are primarily intended for SIKS-PhD-students, other participants will not be excluded.
 However, their number of passes will be restricted and will depend on the number of SIKS-PhD -students taking the course.

 The course is relevant for and recommended to all SIKS PhD students working in Artificial Intelligence and related fields such as Responsible and Explainable AI.
 Especially these PhD students are strongly encouraged to participate.